Strépy-Thieu boat lift: History

 The boat lift was designed during the Canal du Centre's modernisation program in order to replace a system of two locks and four 16 m lifts dating from 1888 to 1919.
 The canal itself began operations in 1879 and its locks and lifts were able to accommodate vessels of up to 300 tonnes.
 By the 1960s, this was no longer adequate for the new European standard of 1350 tonnes for barge traffic, and a replacement was sought.

 Construction of the lift commenced in 1982 and was not completed until 2002 at an estimated cost of €160 million (then 6.4 billion BEF), but once operational, permitted river traffic of up to the new 1350-tonne standard to pass between the waterways of the Meuse and Scheldt rivers.
 The lift increased river traffic from 256 kT in 2001 to 2,295 kT in 2006.

 The four older lifts on the Canal du Centre, which became bypassed by the new Canal du Centre, are on the UNESCO World Heritage list, because of their architectural and historical value.

+As of November 2025, the visitor center is permanently closed.